-- Any limitations to the proposed plan should also be stated. - Consideration by secure care screening group or secure care screening process to ensure appropriate resources and responses are in place or highlight areas of unmet need which may affect the success of the risk management plan. - There should be clear evidence that the child and family have been included in the risk management process and development of the risk management plan.
-Any disagreements should be included within the plan. - All alternatives to depriving a child of their liberty where they could be safely supported to remain in the community should be explored and any decisions as to why this is suitable or not should be clear and transparent.
-This must include MRC and other potential proportionate strategies and responses which may be more appropriate than MRC e.g., voluntary curfew with wraparound supports. - When an MRC is appropriate the child and family's views and agreement must be sought.
+- Any limitations to the proposed plan should also be stated. - Consideration through secure care screening processes to ensure appropriate resources and responses are in place or highlight areas of unmet need which may affect the success of the risk management plan. - There should be clear evidence that the child and family have been included in the risk management process and development of the risk management plan.
+Any areas of disagreement should be noted within the plan. - All alternatives to depriving a child of their liberty where they could be safely supported to remain in the community should be explored and any decisions as to why this is suitable or not should be clear and transparent.
+This must include MRC and other potential proportionate strategies and responses which may be more appropriate than an MRC. - When an MRC is appropriate the child and family's views and agreement must be sought.
 Whilst their agreement is not required for an MRC to be made it is more likely to have the desired impact when they agree and feel included. - When an MRC is appropriate then it is critical that there is clarity over how it will reduce the risk of harm occurring.
-It may be helpful to consider the following: - During what times, the restrictions will be active, and over how many days a week.
-The MRC must fit around the child's situation and needs rather than being imposed for a blanket 7 days, 12hrs a day (unless this is assessed as appropriate, proportionate, and necessary). - What contingency plans are in place to provide respite if the situation at home breaks down or becomes difficult?
-Is there a second address that can be used? - How is time for positive activities (e.g., sports clubs, visits with family, time with positive peers) incorporated into the plan? - Be clear what amount of flexibility will be accepted for the restrictions should the child struggle to precisely adhere to it.
+It may be helpful to consider the following: - During which times will the restrictions be active, and over how many days a week?
+The MRC must fit around the child's situation and needs rather than being imposed for a blanket 7 days, 12 hours each day unless this is assessed as appropriate, proportionate, and necessary. - What contingency plans are in place to provide respite if the situation at home breaks down or becomes difficult?
+Is there a second address that can be used? - How is time for positive activities such as sports clubs, visits with family or time with positive peers incorporated into the plan? - What amount of flexibility will be accepted should the child struggle to precisely adhere to it?
 What can be tolerated by the system?
 What will engagement and success look like? - Who will respond, and what will that response look like, should the child not return in time for their curfew, or leave when they are not supposed to? - Is there a need to include an 'away from' element within the MRC, such as away from a specific person or place?
 Can the restriction be to a place other than the home address, e.g., school or placement? - There should be a clear connection between Secure Care Pathways and Standards, Standards for those working with children in conflict with the law and local processes and procedures.